 Possible Jobs for Fire Science Majors

-A degree in fire science prepares graduates for a career in firefighting.
+A fire science degree prepares graduates for a career in firefighting.
+It's important to keep in mind that most firefighters go through fire academy training, and extensive experience is required for supervisory positions.
 Specific job titles could include fire marshal, fire investigator, smoke jumper, captain, fire chief, assistant chief, lieutenant, and volunteer firefighter.
-It's important to keep in mind that most firefighters go through fire academy training, and extensive experience is required for supervisory positions.

 Educational Requirements and Options

-Although most firefighters find work with just a high school diploma, some employers prefer applicants who have completed courses at a community college or those who hold an associate's degree in fire science.
+Although most firefighters find work with just a high school diploma, some employers prefer applicants who have completed courses at a community college or those who hold a fire science associate's degree.
 EMT certification is also required.

-Fire science majors learn how to handle important tools, such as chain saws and fire extinguishers.
-They also work in a team environment when rescuing victims, dealing with different types of fires and handling hazardous materials.
-Typical college courses include fire prevention, investigation methods, CPR, first aid, hazardous materials, building construction, combustion, fire behavior and firefighting basics.
+Fire science majors learn how to handle chain saws, fire extinguishers, and other tools.
+They also learn how to work in a team environment when rescuing victims, dealing with different types of fires, and handling hazardous materials.
+Typical college courses include fire prevention, investigation methods, CPR, first aid, hazardous materials, building construction, combustion, fire behavior, and firefighting basics.

 Graduates of degree programs in fire science can work in various careers dealing with firefighting, including fire investigators, fire chiefs, and fire marshals.
 Graduates of these programs will have taken courses in CPR and first aid, fire behavior, fire prevention, and more.